This event has now passed, however you can catch up on-demand for FREE through the link below.

 The Cultural and Creative Industries Pavilion presents: Creativity for All

-Attendance by invitation only.
+Attendance strictly by invitation only.

 Proudly supported by Allwyn, operator of the National Lottery.